 -

-You have an ACK managed cluster or an ACK dedicated cluster that uses Terway as the network plug-in.
-For more information, see Create an ACK managed cluster and Create an ACK dedicated cluster (no longer available).
+An ACK managed cluster or ACK dedicated cluster with Terway as the network plugin is available.
+See Create an ACK managed cluster and Create an ACK dedicated cluster (no longer available).

 Impact

-The migration process is non-disruptive and does not affect your EIP information or workloads.
+Migration is non-disruptive and does not affect EIP information or workloads.

 -

-If your cluster uses the EIP feature in Terway, use this guide to migrate EIP management to ack-extend-network-controller.
+If your cluster uses Terway EIPs, follow this guide to migrate to ack-extend-network-controller.

 -

-If your cluster does not use the EIP feature in Terway, you do not need to perform this migration.
+If your cluster does not use Terway EIPs, skip this migration.

 Migration overview

-When you enable the EIP migration feature in Terway, Terway creates a PodEIP resource for each EIP that is associated with a pod in your cluster.
-A PodEIP is a resource object that manages EIP information for a pod.
-After the migration, ack-extend-network-controller takes over EIP management from Terway.
+When you enable EIP migration in Terway, Terway creates a PodEIP resource for each EIP associated with a pod.
+A PodEIP manages EIP information for a pod.
+After migration, ack-extend-network-controller takes over EIP management.

-To learn how to enable the EIP feature in Terway, see Automatic EIP assignment use cases.
+To enable the EIP feature in Terway, see Automatic EIP assignment use cases.

 Procedure